scottweston/powerline-shell-go/README.md

 ```
 And then on clients with Powerline fonts installed set the envvar `LC_POWERLINE` in
 your shell of choice (e.g. `echo export LC_POWERLINE=1 >> ~/.bashrc`), this
-way remote hosts can show fancy Powerline characters if your client supports it.
+way remote hosts can show fancy Powerline characters if your client supports it but
+will otherwise fallback to a plain mode.

 ## Configuration